 Acquiring users is important, but what if they don’t stick around?
 The best Web3 projects prioritize user retention, emphasizing participation metrics such as repeat users, actions taken, and time between actions rather than vanity metrics.
 Web3 Cohort analysis groups users with similar attributes to uncover engaged segments, highlight retention gaps, and uncover product insights.
-Let’s dive into how Web3 Cohort Analysis transforms your Web3 retention strategy and turbocharge growth.
+Let’s dive into how Web3 Cohort Analysis transforms your Web3 retention strategy and turbocharges growth.

 Web3 Cohort Analysis reveals how different user groups interact with a platform over time